TayvenS/Text-Based-Branching-Paths/README.md

-# Text-Based-Stanley-Parable
+# Text-Based-Branching-Paths
-A Text Based Stanley Parable project just to get my feet wet with coding in Python
+A Text Based branching paths project just to get my feet wet with coding in Python